-RockTape 1: Kinesiology Taping
+RockTape 1: Kinesiology Taping (full day)

 Unlike rigid tape which many people find too stiff and restrictive, RockTape is stretchy and is quickly becoming the preferred tape used by practitioners to treat injuries by reducing pain and accelerating recovery.
 RockTape can also be used to enhance performance by improving form and technique, as well as reducing post-exercise soreness.